Zettlr/zettlr-docs/docs/en/academic/citations.md

 ## Customizing the List of References

-Citing stuff does not just involve rendering the citations inside your text correctly, but also to collect a list of references at the end of the document.
+Creating citations involves rendering the citations inside your text correctly and also collecting a list of references at the end of the document.
 By default, Pandoc will simply add a list of references to the end of your documents without any decoration whatsoever.
 But you have many options available to customize that behaviour, and knowing a few tricks can make all of your lists of references look good from the first export on.

 ### 1. Adding a Section Header